j-falcon122/ProgrammingHW_1/README.md

 Homework for CMP 426 (Operating Systems)

  # Programming Assignment 1
  This is your last programming assignment for the course.
 As we have done with all programming assignment, this is a group work.
 The due date is May 14th by 11:59 pm.
-No late work will be accepted.How to submit.•Share your GitHub repo link to your solution
+No late work will be accepted.How to submit.

+ Share your GitHub repo link to your solution

  # Question 1.
- Write a program that implements the following disk-scheduling algorithms: a)FCFS b)SSTF c)SCAN d)C-SCAN
+ Write a program that implements the following disk-scheduling algorithms:
- e)LOOK
- f)C-LOOK
+ 1. FCFS
+ 2. SSTF
+ 3. SCAN
+ 4. C-SCAN
+ 5. LOOK
+ 6. C-LOOK

  Your program will service a disk with 5,000 cylinders numbered 0 to 4,999.
 The program will generate a random series of 1,000 cylinder requests and service them according to each of the algorithms listed above.
 The program will be passed the initial position of the disk head (as a parameter on the command line) and report the total amount of head movement required by each algorithm.